 Huion has improved its display effect from the previous model and it comes with a 266 PPS reporting rate with 5081 resolution (LPI).
 Therefore, the tablet can recognize your inputs quicker and will provide you with better display effects when you are working on your projects.

 Ergonomic digital pen

 This drawing tablet comes with a battery-less 8192 pressure sensitivity digital pen.
 It is pretty lightweight (14g) and has an ergonomic design which makes it comfortable in your hand even after long hours.
 It comes with 8 replacement nibs (which are inside the pen if you are looking for them!)

 This tablet is compatible with many software running on the most common platforms.
-It works well on Windows 7, 8, 8.1 and of course 10.
-It can also work with Mac OS X10, X12 and above.
-You shouldn’t have any issues running the GT-191 on any recent platform, Huion has made a great job with the drivers and your computer should not have any trouble recognizing the device when your first connect it.
+It works well on Windows 7 or later and Mac OS 10.12 or later.
+You shouldn’t have any issues running the Kamvas 20 on any recent platform, Huion has made a great job with the drivers and your computer should not have any trouble recognizing the device when your first connect it.

 It comes with a pen stand and 8 different square nibs.